 Singing in the classroom has to be my favorite way to engage students!
 And let’s just be clear…I am not a good singer!
 But I like singing and so do kids!
 I usually try to find songs that go with our curriculum, especially science and social studies!

-Of course, since multiplication is huge in 3rd grade we skip count all of our factors!
+Of course, since multiplication is huge in 3rd grade we skip counting all of our factors!

 4. Break the Rules